How to Transfer a Domain Name: A Step-by-Step Guide

 Step 1: Check Domain Transfer Eligibility

 - Domain Status: Your domain must not be locked or on hold.
-You can check this in your current registrar’s control panel.
+It should also not be expired or in redemption status.

 Step 2: Unlock Your Domain